Coupled-Cluster Calculations of Infinite Nuclear Matter in the Complete Basis Limit Using Bayesian Machine Learning: Introduction

 Nuclear matter is an infinite matter system containing only protons and neutrons, whose interactions are governed by the strong nuclear force and electromagnetic repulsion between the protons \cite{Ref8}.
 In addition to being an important test bed for nuclear many-body simulations, studies of infinite nuclear matter allow us to gain important insights into nuclear binding and stability, neutron-rich nuclei, nuclear reactions, and neutron stars, among other nuclear processes.
 Studies of infinite nuclear matter at different proton fractions are crucial in determining the equation-of-state of nuclear matter \cite{Ref3,Ref35,Ref36,Ref37,Ref38,Ref39,Ref41,fore2024}.
 This work will focus on two cases of infinite nuclear matter: pure neutron matter (with a proton fraction of 0.0) and symmetric nuclear matter (with a proton fraction of 0.5).

-nuclear matter can be studied using different methods.
-We will use an \textit{ab initio} many-body method called coupled-cluster theory (CC) \cite{Ref153, Ref152,Ref147, Ref68, Ref16, Ref154, Ref148, Ref149} in this work.
+Infinite nuclear matter can be studied using different methods.
+We will use an \textit{ab initio} many-body method called coupled-cluster theory (CC) in this work \cite{Ref153, Ref152,Ref147, Ref68, Ref16, Ref154, Ref148, Ref149}.
 Coupled-cluster theory is a powerful many-body method popular in, among others, quantum chemistry, nuclear physics, and condensed matter physics \cite{Ref140, Ref141, Ref149, Ref142,Ref143,Ref145,Ref150,Ref155,Ref7,Ref67,Ref72,Ref74}.
-It provides a systematic framework for calculating correlations in addition to the mean field, with typical correlations like one-particle-one-hole (single excitations or just singles), two-particle-two-hole (doubles), three-particle-three-hole (triples) or more complicated excitations that are summed to infinite order.
+It provides a systematic framework for calculating correlations in addition to the mean field, with typical correlations like one-particle one-hole (single excitations or just singles), two-particle-two-hole (doubles), three-particle-three-hole (triples) or more complicated excitations that are summed to infinite order.
+Coupled-cluster theory, as is also the case with other post Hartree-Fock methods like many-body perturbation theory \cite{Drischler2019,Drischler2021}, Green's function theory \cite{Ref50,Barbieri2017}, in-medium Similarity Renormalization Group theory \cite{Hergert2017} and other approaches \cite{Marino2024}, allows for a systematic inclusion of higher-order correlations not included in a mean-field approach.
 Here we use the coupled-cluster approximation called coupled-cluster doubles with perturbative triples CCD(T) to calculate the binding energy of infinite nuclear matter \cite{Ref16, Ref158,Ref21,Ref157}\footnote{For infinite matter calculations, one-particle-one-hole excitations (singles) are not present.}.
 This approximation, which represents state-of-the art infinite matter calculations with CC theory, calculates the correlation energy using two-particle two-hole excitations exactly while including the effects of three-particle three-hole excitations perturbatively.
 However, though CCD(T) calculations provide the most accurate results, the calculations have a run time that scales as $O(M^6)$ for the iterative part and $O(M^7)$ for the non-iterative part, where $M$ is the number of single-particle states in the calculation.
-In infinite nuclear matter calculations, the number of single-particle states $M$, which in principle is infinitely large, is typically of the order $M\sim 10^3$ or larger in actual implementations.
+In infinite nuclear matter calculations, the number of single-particle states $M$, which in principle is infinitely large, is typically of the order $M\sim10^3$ or larger in actual implementations.
 These large single-particle basis sets which in turn define the number of possible many-particle excitations, are needed in order to obtain converged total energies with respect to the number of single-particle states.
 Due to the large number of intermediate single-particle states needed for accurate CCD(T) calculations, infinite nuclear matter require many individual calculations.
 Large-scale studies of infinite nuclear matter, spanning a wide range of densities and proton fractions, have prohibitively expensive computational costs \cite{Ref155}.